alanng10/Alga/Docue/a.md

 does not support extern state in make binary.
 The Class Lang arch most under layer is not binary system.

-Alginia Class Lang release is prusate.
+Algin Class Lang release is prusate.

-Alginia has corp.
+Algin has corp.

 The corp is Arca.